 Sanatsujatha Paramarshi said, “O Magnanimous One!
 The names of Parabrahma Paramātmā and other particular forms give credence in this universe.
 This matter has been indicated in detail in the Vedas but in reality, IT’s form has been said to be of fantastical nature in this world.

 It can be attained through tapah and yagna as per the exposition of the Vedas.
 An exponent of the Vedas attains this good through tapah and yagna.
 And after he destroys all the sins through the renunciation of the fruits of actions and inactions and good deeds, his antah-karana will exude jnāna.

 Dhrutharashtra asks, “Sanatsujatha Paramarshi!
-How does tapah, that is pure and befitting excel all others in radiance and jnāna?
-Please explain to me in a manner that is simple for me to understand”.
+How does tapah, which is pure and befitting, excel all others in radiance and jnāna?
+Please explain to me in a manner that is simple for me to understand.”

 Sanatsujatha Paramarshi replies, “O King!
 This tapah is bereft of all blemishes.
 There is no blemish of desirous nature in this.
 Hence, it has been said to be pure and therefore, this pure tapah in all aspects excels the other tapah that is of desirous nature performed with the expectation of its fruits.

 Sanatsujatha Paramarshi said, “O King!
-There are twelve types of flaws like krodha – anger in tapasya and there are thirteen types of evil men.
-There are twelve qualities of brahmans like dharma and others that are mentioned about frequently in the scriptures and stories.
+There are twelve types of flaws like krodha in tapasya and there are thirteen types of evil men.
+There are twelve qualities of brahman like dharma and others that are mentioned about frequently in the scriptures and stories.